VoylinsGamedevJourney/gde_data_manager/README.md

 ## Usage

 Extend from DataManager and use the `save_data` and `load_data` functions.
-All normal variables will be saved except for export variables and variables starting with an underscore.
+All normal variables will be saved except for variables starting with an underscore and const variables.

 ## Why a GDExtension?